diderote/LSF-RNAseq/README.md

 		- cp fastq_screen.conf ~/miniconda3/envs/RNAseq/share/fastq-screen-0.11.3-0/
 	- Files for mm10 and hg38 GC Content by gene is found in the options_files folder.
 Requires ENSEMBL format annotation if used.
 	- ERCC mix file provided in options_files folder.
 If using a different control set, mimic this format for use.
-5. Copy '/projects/ctsi/nimerlab/DANIEL/tools/nimerlab-pipelines/RNAseq/RNAseq_experiment_file.yml' into your run folder.
+5. Copy 'RNAseq_experiment_file.yml' into a new folder.
 6. Rename your experiment file as needed and edit the file to fit your experiment using a text editor (ie. textEdit).

-### There are two methods for running this pipeline - from file or through a jupyter notebook.

-#### From File:

-7. Copy 'RNAseq.py' into your run folder.
-8. From your run folder, run analysis with this command replacing 'RNAseq_expiermental_file.yml' with your experimental filename:

-> bsub -q general -n 1 -R 'rusage[mem=3000]' -W 120:00 -o RNAseq.out -e RNAseq.err -P <project> <<< 'module rm python share-rpms65;source activate RNAseq;./RNAseq.py -f RNAseq_experimental_file.yml'

-9. In case of error, use the above command to pick up from last completed step.
-Until the pipeline is complete, all files are stored and can be accessed in the scratch folder.

-#### As Jupyter Notebook:
+#### Run the pipeline:

-7. From your run folder, run analysis with the following command.
-Replace anything in <...> as needed, including the locations of the file:
+7. To run an experimental analysis use the following command, replacing anything in << >> with the approprite file names:

-> bsub -q general -n 1 -R 'rusage[mem=3000]' -W 120:00 -o RNAseq.out -e RNAseq.err -P <project> <<< 'module rm python share-rpms65;source activate RNAseq;papermill </path/to/RNAseq.ipynb> </desired/path/to/output/RNAseq.ipynb> -p yaml_file <RNAseq_experimental_file.yml>'
+> bsub -q general -n 1 -R 'rusage[mem=3000]' -W 120:00 -o <<RNAseq>>.out -e <<RNAseq>>.err -P <<project>> <<< 'module rm python share-rpms65;source activate RNAseq;<<./path/to/RNAseq.py>> -f <<RNAseq_experimental_file>>.yml -t <</path/to/RNAseq.ipynb>>'

+Extra options:
+- Add '-o' to name your output notebook something other than your experimental file name.
+- Add --no-notebook to run as a python script with a log file output.

-8. In case of error, change the output RNAseq.ipynb name and use the above command to pick up from last completed step.
-Until the pipeline is complete, all files are stored and can be accessed in the scratch folder.
-Output can be openend with nteract and saved to pdf or in any juptyer lab or jupyter notebook session.
+9. In case of error, use the above command to pick up from last completed step if the restart option is 'no' in the experimetnal file.
+In notebook mode, restarting from the last completed step will erase all priovous outputs to the notebook and start from the last step.
+To avoid this, rename the output notebook.

+Jupyter notebooks can be visualized with nteract if you are not familiar with jupyter notebooks.

 ### RNAseq.py can be imported to python as a module with the following attributes: